 The problem of dizziness and tinnitus VOR (vestibular ocular reflex) and Basilar invagination

 The vestibular system is the body’s sensory system that regulates balance and spatial orientation (the understanding of where you are in your environment).
 It sits in the inner ear and works by adjusting fluid levels that act as the balance mechanism.
-In human beings, we set our awareness of our place in space by using the ground as the constant place of orientation.
+As human beings, we set our awareness of our place in space by using the ground as the constant place of orientation.
 We can keep our balance when we walk because we understand the ground is the constant and our vestibular system makes constant involuntary adjustments to “keep things steady,” to prevent motion from creating dizziness or sway.

-People will report the similar and familiar symptoms of dizziness, neck pain at the base of skull, visual vertigo, VOR dysfunction, oscillopsia, tachycardia, and tinnitus.
-Their problems may have started with a car accident, a or a series of concussions.
+People will report similar and familiar symptoms of dizziness, neck pain at the base of the skull, visual vertigo, VOR dysfunction, oscillopsia, tachycardia, and tinnitus.
+Their problems may have started with a car accident or a series of concussions.
 They have been advised to alter their diet, try “hit and miss approaches” to medications, and upper cervical chiropractic.
 Some even say that because they had a “normal” neck MRI that they were told they have Multiple Sclerosis.
 But their brain MRIs did not show anything either.

 Please refer back to these articles on our website: